 Nice Job Fixing It, Villain: We can't believe we're saying this, but thanks for being a prick and not letting us see the Great Deku Tree without a sword and shield, Mido!
 While Mido was doing it just to be a pest to Link and bar his way like a schoolyard bully, the sword and shield do turn out to be necessary both to kill the Deku Babas on the way to the Great Deku Tree and to kill the enemies inside of the Great Deku Tree.

-New Game Plus: In the 3DS remake, completing the game unlocks the Master Quest mode.
+New Game+: In the 3DS remake, completing the game unlocks the Master Quest mode.

 Nintendo Hard: As explained before, the remake adds the Boss Rush mode.
-Oh boy...the Master Quest's Boss Gauntlet does away with recovery items between bosses.
+The Master Quest version does away with recovery items between bosses.
 Made even worse when you're only given three hearts to fight all bosses who can potentially kill you with one hit due to double damage.
 Yes, the game is forcing you to do a Minimalist Run.

 Master Quest in general, which redesigns the dungeons to produce trickier puzzles and more confusing layouts (with the major exception of the Water Temple, which was made easier).